hyperfra/Macroeconomic-Theory/README.md

 Below you find links to Jupyter Notebooks that contain the slides and the material of the course.
 You also find links to web based presentation of the class.

 ## Class 1

+Introduction to the course

 [Introduction notebook](https://github.com/hyperfra/Macroeconomic-Theory/blob/master/Class1.ipynb)

 [Introduction html](https://hyperfra.github.io/MacroTheoryClass1/)

+## Class 2-4

+Infinite-Horizon

+In the first class we lay down the framework for the course's map and present the Ramsey- Cass-Koopman model.
+We build on the Solow Model and endogenise the consumption-saving decision.
+The resulting model is known as the Ramsey-Cass-Koopman models.

+### Learning curve

+Micro-foundations of saving-consumption behavior
+The concept of welfare
+The steady state and the dynamics (phase diagram) Comparative statics on parameters
+Government expenditure in the model

+### Methods
+The solve the model we need to learn how optimal control.
+The solution of the model consists in a system of differential equations.

+### Readings

+Chapter II Advanced Macroeconomics, D. Romee
+Cass David, “Optimum Growth in an Aggregative Model of Capital Accumulation.”
+Review of Economic Studies 32 (July): 233-240.
+Koopmans Tjalling, “On the Concept of Optimal Economic Growth”.
+In The Economic Approach to Economic Planning.
+Amsterdam: Elsevier.
+Ramsey Frank, “A Mathematical Theory of Saving”.
+Economic Journal 38 (December 1928): 543-559.